orthecreedence/hustle/README.md

 framework for handling tasks.

-Everything in Hustle is asynchronous so until enough people bug me to implement futures or promises or deferreds whatever the hell they're called this week, you're stuck in callback hell.
+Everything in Hustle is asynchronous so until enough people bug me to implement futures or promises or deferreds or whatever the hell they're called this week, you're stuck in callback hell.

 - [Getting started](#getting-started)